CALCULUS (AND COMPUTERS)

 Over the years I have used this approach to give simple formal interpretations of the Leibniz notation as a quotient dy over dx where dx and dy are the components of the tangent vector.
 This extends to simple interpretations in multi-dimensions and in partial derivatives (which simply relate to the components of the tangent vector).

 The theory provides meaningful visual interpretations of continuity, differentiation, integration, the fundamental theorem of calculus and new interpretations of historical developments of the calculus.
 These are summarized in chapter 11 of my book How Humans Learn to Think Mathematically and extended to simple new ways of visualizing the number line to include not only real numbers but also infinitesimal quantities that can be pictured by linear magnification.
+Since the publication of that book, the theory has broadened to include the manner in which our eyes and brain follow moving objects to give a meaning to 'arbitrarily small quantities', expanding the 'number line' to give a larger continuum containing infinitesimals, interpreting algebraic expressions flexibly as process or concept to give new meanings for symbolic differentiation and integration and extending formal mathematics to more sophisticated forms of embodiment and symbolism using 'structure theorems'.

 Therefore I offer not only a constructive meaningful visualization of calculus concepts suitable for the beginner, but also a formal theoretical extension of mathematical analysis that gives visual and symbolic meaning to the fundamental ideas of calculus.